 Stonehill is a joint venture development located in Bacchus Marsh, 48 kilometres west of Melbourne.
-The 141 hectare site is expected to yield approximately 1,450 allotments when completed over the next four to five years.
-The masterplan for the community includes retail, community and recreational facilities, parks and open space, and educational facilities including a Catholic Primary School and a proposed child care centre.
-As at 31 December 2019, the joint venture had sold or settled more than 850 of the Stonehill allotments.
+The 141 hectare site is expected to yield approximately 1,450 allotments when completed over the next five years.
+The masterplan for the community includes retail, community and recreational facilities, parks and open space, and educational facilities including a Catholic primary school and a proposed child care centre.
+As at 31 December 2020, the joint venture had sold or settled almost 940 of the Stonehill allotments.

-Throughout 2019 the Stonehill Community development recorded the following results:
+Throughout 2020 the Stonehill Community development recorded the following results:

-- Contracted 64 residential allotments with a pipeline of 190 contracted sales at the 31 December 2019 reporting date forecast to settle in 2020; - Settled 83 allotments realising \$18.4 million in revenue for the project; and - Commenced construction on 193 residential lots.
+- Contracted 82 residential allotments with a pipeline of 80 contracted sales at the 31 December 2020 reporting date forecast to settle in 2021; - Settled 193 allotments realising \$43.4 million in contracted sales value for the project; - Successfully gained development approval for the next four stages of development that will enable delivery of 275 allotments over the next two to three years; and - Commenced construction on a further two stages of development (46 residential lots) with a further two stages (comprising 69 residential lots) to commence construction in early 2021.